Tips to Get a Greener Home

 If you wish to purchase a latex-based mattress, buy one that is 100% natural latex.
-Latex is made from the rubber tree sap.
+They make latex from the rubber tree sap.
 The material is very resistant to mold and dust mites.
-It also lasts longer than a petroleum-based foam.
-It is easier to find this kind of mattresses and have a reasonable price.
+It also lasts longer than petroleum-based foam.
+It is easier to find this kind of mattress and have a reasonable price.

-There are many options to save water:
+There are many options to save water

 Water-efficient toilets.
 They use some 20% less water than normal ones.
-This applies also to faucets and showerheads which should have a WaterSense label.
+This applies also to faucets and showerheads, which should have a WaterSense label.
 A family with 4 members can save 16,600 gallons of water each year.

 Do not have the water running when brushing your teeth or shaving.
 Cut the water use considerably when taking a shower.
-Have the water on all the time but only for rinsing.
+Have the water on all the time, but only for rinsing.
 Some new shower systems allow an instant shut off so you do not have to shut the cold and hot water off, losing your ideal mix for a warm shower.

 Use these same principles when you wash your car.

-If you want to have the total list you can click the EWG link below.
+If you want to have the total list, you can click the EWG link below.